 The advice on missed pills is different depending on whether you are using the progestogen-only pill or the combined pill, and also which brand of pill you are using.

-Our calculator can be used for any type of progestogen-only or mini pill, and most of the common combined pill brands.
+Our calculator can be used for the most common types of progestogen-only or mini pill, and most of the common combined pill brands.

 The advice around missed pills for some brands such as Daylette, Eloine or Zoely (which contain placebo sugar pills) or Qlaira and Logynon which are multiphasic (with varying levels of hormones in individual pills) is more complex.
 If you are using these pills please consult the pill packet instructions or your healthcare provider for advice.